edgar971/cs-498-data-curation/assignment-2/write-up.md

 Attributes:
 - Image src: The source URL of the image to show.
 - Image description: The image description to show below or on hover.
+This is useful to either display to the user or to provide more searchable information.
 - Date timezone: The timezone of the articles published date.
 - ArticleLength minutes: The number of minutes of the article.
 - Link to: The URL where the link should take you including other documents for quick access.
+- Link external: To know if the link is external to the current document.
+This can be used to display the link differently in a web search or to crawl and index all external websites.

 ### [25 points] Write a narrative about this process, answering the following reflection questions: